hedgedoc/web-redirects/README.md

-Tor redirect
+Translation redirect
 ===

-MadIRC provides a hidden service.
-Hidden services have the disadvantage that they are hard to remember.
-Let's add a subdomain to automatically redirect to out hidden service and everyone can enjoy it.
+CodiMD uses POEditor as a platform for translations.
+Since the url is not really human friendly, let's add a subdomain to automatically redirect to it.

 How to build
 ---